 The 'Multiple targets' feature of the BSD test equipment is capable of calculating parameters from two target vehicles at the same time.

 Open Road Testing

 By substituting the DGPS Base Station with a specially configured VBOX 3i RTK, our MOVING BASE test setup allows users to test and verify active safety systems outside the test track.
 VBOX Moving Base enables you to ...

 - Conduct realistic testing amongst other road users and roadside architecture

 - Test over a large area

 - Measure with relative positional accuracy between subject and target vehicle of under 5 cm

-- Maintain RTK lock between VBOX units to up to 400m vehicle separation
+- Maintain RTK lock between VBOX units with up to 600m of vehicle separation in good conditions

 Find out more about VBOX Moving Base